 (2) Vaccines target many structures of the pathogen.

 Antimicrobial drugs tend to lose their effectiveness because they target one specific part of the cell.
 Any mutation in a bacterial cell that prevents it from being targeted will allow that cell to persist.
 Sometimes, all it takes is just one mutation.
 During treatment, antibiotics that target different bacterial structures are often used in combination.
 It is much harder to simultaneously evolve resistance to two antibiotics than it is for one.
 Vaccines work in an analogous way to this combination therapy.
 A vaccine can expose the host immune system to over a hundred components of a pathogen.
-Thus, the immune system possesses a huge repertoire of structures it can use to distinguish friend from foe.
+Thus, the immune system can use a huge repertoire of structures to distinguish friend from foe.
 It is this vast array of targets that makes vaccines so much more invincible to resistance.

 But vaccines aren’t completely untouched by resistance.
 There are a few cases where pathogens developed resistance to vaccines.
 The authors noted that these cases occurred because the vaccine lacked one or both of the characteristics described above.
 Resistance to the vaccine against the fish pathogen Yersinia ruckeri developed because it only targets one structure in the bacterium.
 Another example is the Gallid herpesvirus II that infects chickens.
 When chickens are vaccinated against this virus, they do not show symptoms but the virus stealthily replicates and infects other chickens.
 The viral population becomes tremendously diverse through repeated mutation events making it well equipped to overcome vaccines.